e9aru/appnroll-recruitment-exercise/README.md

 ## Setup

-Setup following enviroment variables (you can do it by creting `.env.\*` file):
+Setup following environment variables (you can do it by creating `.env.\*` file):

-**SITE_URL** - used as a base for plugins autogenerating contnet (eg. sitemap and robots).
+**SITE_URL** - used as a base for plugins autogenerating content (eg. sitemap and robots).
 Netlify provides the proper value by default, so it's required mostly in development.

-**GITHUB_TOKEN** - used for fetch data from github graphql api (GitHub public API has request limits).
-Needed permisions: _read:org_
+**GITHUB_TOKEN** - used for fetch data from GitHub graphql api (GitHub public API has request limits).
+Needed permissions: _read:org_

 ## Notes

 - Things like number of listed repositories or pagination wasn't mentioned -> it's set to ask for last 6
 - Traffic data are not supported yet in GitHub v4 -> corresponding element (from repository card footer) is fake '?'
+- `color-ranguage.svg` was edited (replace static fill color with currentColor) for color inheritance
+- there is no search icon (magnifier)) in assets directory -> made it with css

 ---